Kudashik/conflict/README.md

-# 3 items about me
+# 4 items about me

 - I live in spb
 - I have a cat
 - I have a dog
+- I am a student